delhee/SimpleSMSTransmitter/README.md

 # SimpleSMSTransmitter

-This program is a demo program used for illustrate the principles and workflow of SMPP (Short Message Peer-to-Peer) network.
+This program is a demo program used for illustrating the principles and workflow of SMPP (Short Message Peer-to-Peer) network.

 If you are interested in how to use this code, please check out the video https://www.youtube.com/watch?v=K3lHNuFLJ-o&t=8s